atcribb/Ecosystem-Engineers-Biodiversity/README.md

 * These analyses will reproduce supplemenetal figures x and y.
 You need to have run all three subsampling versions of the effect size analyses to use the sampling biases analyses scripts.

 ## Plotting outputs
+* By default, the plotting output scripts are set to use the results from subsampling 20 occurrences per formation, as this is what is used in the main text.
+Change what file you load if you want to see results for different subsampling methods.
+*``Figures_Bioturbation_EffectSizes.R`` - plotting outputs for main text figures comparing biodiversity measurements per formation with and without bioturbators in each stage and effect size of the presence of bioturbators in each stage.
+*``Figures_Reef_EffectSizes.R`` - plotting outputs for main text figures comparing biodiversity measurements per formation with and without reef-builders in each stage and effect size of the presence of reef-builders in each stage.

 # Change log
 ### 25 April 2024